Anti-suffragism: Reasons for suffrage opposition

 The opposition to the right for women to vote was a multifaceted phenomenon in which women themselves played a major part.
-One reason for women's opposition was their belief that women were equal to men (although women were expected to be "equal" in different spheres from men); and that women already had significant moral authority in society, which they would lose if they entered the corrupt world of partisan politics.
+One reason for women's opposition was their belief that women were equal to men (although women were expected to be "equal" in different spheres from men); and that women already had significant moral authority in society, which they would lose if they entered the seemingly corrupt world of partisan politics.
 Anti-suffragists were also appalled by the violent tactics of suffragettes, who had attacked Members of Parliament with whips and a hatchet.

-Many female maternal reformers, who sought to protect women's defined spheres of motherhood, education, philanthropy, and civil service, felt that women were the better sex for preserving British society through social service to their communities rather than by meddling with politics.
+Many female maternal reformers, who sought to protect women's defined spheres of motherhood, education, philanthropy, and civil service, felt that women were the better sex for preserving British society through social service to their communities rather than by being involved with politics.
 Many women had little desire to participate in politics, and believed that to do so was women just imitating men, instead of using the moral authority that came from being "real women."
-Some feared that the right to vote would lead to uninformed women in making decisions on important political matters.
+Some feared that the right to vote would lead to "uninformed" women in making decisions on important political matters.
 Since Britain was in the process of colonizing other regions around the globe, some viewed the right to vote as a threat to their imperial power as it would make the British look weak to other nations who were male oriented still.
 Some suffragist female groups developed militant and violent tactics which tarnished the image of women as peaceful people that the anti-suffragists had been striving to preserve.
 Anti-suffragists used these acts as reasons to show that women were unable to handle political matters and that both genders had different strengths.

 Women writers promoted anti-suffragism through their wide readerships by raising questions of what ideal women were to be like.